MicrosoftDocs/visualstudio-docs/docs/python/managing-python-projects-in-visual-studio.md

 ::: moniker-end

 > [!Tip]
 > Without a project, all versions of Visual Studio work well with Python code.
-For example, you can open a Python file by itself and enjoy auto-complete, IntelliSense, and debugging (by right-clicking in the editor and selecting **Start with Debugging**).
+For example, you can open a Python file by itself and enjoy auto-complete, IntelliSense, and debugging (by selecting and holding or right-clicking in the editor and selecting **Start with Debugging**).
 Because such code always uses the default global environment, however, you may see incorrect completions or errors if the code is meant for a different environment.
 Furthermore, Visual Studio analyzes all files and packages in the folder from which the single file is opened, which could consume considerable CPU time.
 >
 > It's a simple matter to create a Visual Studio project from existing code, as described in [Create a project from existing files](#create-project-from-existing-files).